Welcome to the DollHouse (RuPaul's Drag Race)

-"Welcome to the DollHouse" is the sixth episode of the sixteenth season of RuPaul's Drag Race, which originally aired in February 2024.
-Law Roach is a guest judge, and Charo also makes a guest appearance.
+"Welcome to the DollHouse" is the sixth episode of the sixteenth season of the American television series RuPaul's Drag Race.
+It originally aired on February 9, 2024.
+The episode's main challenge tasks the contestants with creating dolls based on their drag personas.
+Law Roach is a guest judge and Charo also makes a guest appearance for the mini-challenge.

 Q wins the episode's main challenge.
-Geneva Karr is eliminated from the competition after placing in the bottom two and losing a lip-sync against Mhi'ya Iman Le'Paige.
+Geneva Karr is eliminated from the competition after placing in the bottom and losing a lip-sync against Mhi'ya Iman Le'Paige to "Control" (1986) by Janet Jackson.